Coherent-Partners/spark-python-sdk/docs/hybrid.md

 pip install cspark
 ```

-Obviously, a runner offers a smaller subset of functionality compared to the SaaS API,
+Hybrid runners offer a smaller subset of functionality compared to the SaaS API.
-however, extending `cspark.sdk` to support the Hybrid Runner API is a good way
+However, extending `cspark.sdk` to support the Hybrid Runner API is a good way
 to keep the codebase consistent and maintainable.
 This also means that you may
 want to check its [documentation][cspark] to learn about its client options,
 error handling, and other features.